The-Marcy-Lab-School/marcy-curriculum-docs/how-tos/deploying-using-render.md

 ![The Render Dashboard](img/dashboard.png)

-## Deploy A Simple No-Database REST API
+## Deploy A Server

-Follow these instructions to deploy an Express app that does NOT include a database and does NOT serve static assets.
+Follow these instructions to deploy an Express app that does NOT include a database.
 If your app serves static assets or includes a database, go to the next sections.

 1. Make sure you are signed in using your GitHub account
 2. https://dashboard.render.com/ and click on New +
 3. Select **Web Service**
-4. Choose **Git Provider** to find a repository on your account or paste a link to a **Public Git Repository**
+4. Choose **Git Provider** to find a repository on your account.
 5. Fill out the information for your Server

    * Name - the name of your app (it will appear in the URL that render gives you.
 For example: app-name-here.onrender.com)